wp-plugins/facebook-comments-master/readme.txt

 == Changelog ==

+= 4.3.9 =
+* This release upgrades the Replace Wordpress Native Comments, read below for improvements and changes
+* Totally redesigned for easier user implementation
+* Activating Facebook Comments Master plugin automatically closes wordpress native comments
+* Activating Replace Wordpress Native Comments automatically re-creates comments area in templates that respect wordpress comments api
+* Small security in fix to block spam bots to nag your wordpress trying to post via code when comments were already replaced by facebook comments master:)
+* if system wide Replace Wordpress Native Comments is On, override can be done in individual posts and pages by check/uncheck "Allow Comments"

 = 4.3.8 =
 * Replace Wordpress Native Comments, tweaks and better theme morphing hiding native comments options